-If your baby is doing this many many times on many feeds then the use of breast compressions can be a valuable tool to, in effect, cause some manual letdowns of milk, and help your baby to stay on one side, and get as much fat as is needed.
+Certainly, if your baby is doing this many many times on many feeds then the use of breast compressions can be a valuable tool to, in effect, cause some manual letdowns of milk, and help your baby to stay on one side, and get as much fat as is needed.

 And finally I would encourage you to look at the video relating to one breast or two, and this will give you a little bit more detail on the subject.

 Version 1.1 published in March 2019.
 Next review date: Jan 2022

 If you require the reference sources for this article, please contact us.
 We will complete your request within 28 days.